joakimfors/PyMasVis/README.md

 	pip install matplotlib
 	pip install pyspotify

-pyspotify might require separate installation of libspotify. scipy requires ATLAS/BLAS/LAPACK.
+scipy requires ATLAS/BLAS/LAPACK.
 Fortran compiler (gfortran).

+PySpotify requires separate installation of libspotify.
+Libspotify can be downloaded from https://developer.spotify.com/technologies/libspotify/

+On Linux the contents of lib/ goes in /usr/local/lib and include/ in /usr/local/include

 ## Usage